What are SharePoint and Office 365? How are they different? How are they the same? You know, what gives!?

 O365 can come with other stuff, but it’s not really important to cover here.
-You’ll know what you have available when you log in and click the app launcher in the top-left corner of the portal.
+You’ll know what you have available when you log in and click the app launcher, also known as the waffle (look at it), in the top-left corner of the portal.

-By the way, did you know if your employer provides you Office through an O365 subscription, you can install the software suite on up to five devices (desktop/laptop/mobile) as part of that license?
+By the way, did you know if your employer provides you Office through an O365 subscription, you can install the software suite on up to five devices (desktop/laptop) and unlimited mobile devices as part of that license?
 You should probably get on that!